Contrast-Security-OSS/docs/content/admin/org_settings/Notifications.md

 <!--
 title: "Everything You Need to Know About Notifications"
 description: "Overview of notifications within TeamServer"
-tags: "TeamServer alerts notifications custom"
+tags: "Admin settings TeamServer alerts notifications custom" -->
--->

 ## About Notifications
 Prior to release 3.2.6 (April 2016), TeamServer had a rule engine which would trigger emails when a particular condition was achieved, called **Alerts**.
 The rule engine still exists, but now rules created by administrators are called **Custom Notifications**.
 TeamServer not only provides custom notification, but several out-of-the-box notifications which we believe to be essential for any customer implementing an IAST and/or RASP solution.
 Notifications are a new form of rule-based communication for particular events and/or activities that occur within TeamServer or associated connected Agents.

 Notifications are designed to provide feedback immediately, as well as daily through multiple channels.
 There are two primary channels available for notifications: E-mail and In-Application.
-E-mail notifications require TeamServer to be configured to communicate with an appropriate [SMTP system](admin_tsconfig.html#system).
+E-mail notifications require TeamServer to be configured to communicate with an appropriate [SMTP system](admin_systemsettings.html#dbmail).
 In-Application notifications are made available directly in the product and are visible by selecting the Notification bell in the top menu bar.

 ### Administrative Notifications
 Administrators will receive automated notifications for certain high-level events in Contrast, including those pertaining to licensing and policy management.
 Such notifications will occur both in-app and via email.